amirmasoudabdol/Bilbo/docs/examples/esther_first_year.md

 ## Simulation Design

 Maassen has included a range of parameters in her study.
-The simulation study has been conducted on all combination of parameters from the listed below.
+The simulation study has been conducted on all combination of parameters from the list below.

 | **Parameter**          | **Values**                                                             |
 |:-----------------------|:-----------------------------------------------------------------------|